 After completing a BA in International Economics in my home town of Cluj, Romania, and then an MA in International Relations at the Central European University in Budapest, Hungary, I came to Canada to begin graduate school in Economics.
 I graduated with an MA in Economics from York University and then earned a PhD in Economics from UBC in Vancouver.
 At Waterloo, I am jointly appointed in Economics and Political Science, where I primarily teach courses on the Economics and Politics International Trade and Natural Resources.

-Border Effects Before and After 9/11: Panel Data Evidence Across Industries, with Zhiqi Chen and Anindya Sen. The World Economy, forthcoming.
+- Border Effects Before and After 9/11: Panel Data Evidence Across Industries, with Zhiqi Chen and Anindya Sen. The World Economy, 2016.

 - Renewable Resources, Pollution and Trade, Review of International Economics, 24:2, 2016.